-After more than one year of deliberation, the Australian Competition & Consumer Commission (ACCC) has announced that a new mandatory safety standard for bean bags has been approved.
+After more than one year of deliberation, the Australian Competition & Consumer Commission (ACCC) has announced that a new ACCC Mandatory Standards for bean bags has been approved.
 The new regulations will go into effect beginning January 1, 2016.
-The ACCC first reviewed the standard and proposed an amendment in September 2013, and afterwards, the matter was open for public debate.
+The ACCC first reviewed the standard and proposed an amendment in September 2013.
+Afterwards, the matter was open for public debate.

 After assessing the current regulations about bean bags and taking public opinion into consideration, the amended safety standard for bean bags was registered on November 26, 2014.